 Let’s face it: Stressing over money happens to the best of us.
 The thought of sacrifice, bargain shopping and budgeting can seem like drudgery.
 But when you take control over your finances and save, it can eliminate some of that worry.

 The best news?
 Saving can be more enjoyable if you try new methods.
-That’s why we’ve put together our list of seven ways to save money without much effort at all.
+That’s why we’ve put together this list of seven ways to save money without much effort at all.

-Are you getting ripped off for cable or internet?
+Are you getting ripped off for things like cable or internet?
 Don’t haggle with your cable company.
-Instead, let Trim, an artificial intelligence bot do the heavy lifting for you.
+Instead, let one of these companies monitor your charges and negotiate on your behalf.

 2. Find cheaper car insurance in just minutes